developer-mahin/blood-dontaion-server/README.md

 - Reading All Donor List
 - Add Donation Request
-- Get My Donation Request
+- Get My Donation Request -- Me as a requester
+- Get My Donation -- Me as a donor
 - Update Donation Status

 ### Install Dependencies / Dependencies that i have used